GenesisFR/HowToBecomeGoodAtShooters/README.md

 - a player cannot put another player under status effects, therefore, environmental hazards next to a player should be triggered before the AI triggers them
 - AI status effect resistance is based on difficulty, veterancy and skill used
 - Bleed: mobs run away from the bleed source, robotics are immune (TODO: test if mobs also get to cover and if they only run away from the Stinger Hive)
-- Blind: mobs wander around in random directions with an arm covering their eyes (hard to get headshots), robotics are immune
+- Blind: mobs wander around in random directions with an arm covering their eyes (making it harder to get headshots), robotics are immune
 - Burn: mobs wander around in random directions, robotics are immune
 - Confuse: mobs kneel down then wander around in random directions, robotics are immune
 - Disrupt: red/purple mobs on Heroic difficulty or lower kneel down, effective against electronics, prevents mobs from using their abilities (except hunters), deployed support stations from healing and legendary tanks from using their backpack